tomravalde/urban-metabolism-process-database/README.md

-# Urban metabolic flow database
+# Urban metabolism process database

 This repository contains a database of processes to facilitate process-oriented urban metabolism studies, as advocated in Ravalde and Keirstead (2015), (forthcoming).

 ## Content

-- [literature-search/](literature-search): this specifies the list of keywords used in the systematic literature search method described in Ravalde and Keirstead (2015).
+- [literature-search/](literature-search) lists the keywords used in the systematic literature search method described in Ravalde and Keirstead (2015).
-- [processes/](processes): this contains the YAML files which define the following attributes of a process:
+- [processes/](processes) contains the YAML files which define process attributes (discussed in detail in the 'Data collection and database assembly' section of Ravalde and Keirstead (2015)):
 	- process name
 	- resource inputs and outputs
 	- process capacity
 	- technology readiness level
 	- the main resource managed by the process.
 For details on the database construction, see the 'Data collection and database assembly' section of Ravalde and Keirstead (2015).
-- [complimentary-datasets](complimentary-datasets.md): this lists other datasets which can compliment our dataset (as discussed in the 'Reflections: interacting with other datasets' section of Ravalde and Keirstead (2015).
+- [complimentary-datasets](complimentary-datasets.md) lists other datasets which can compliment our dataset (as discussed in the 'Reflections: interacting with other datasets' section of Ravalde and Keirstead (2015).
-- [tools](tools.md): this lists  which can make use of our data.
+- [tools](tools.md) lists tools  which can make use of our data.

 ## Contributing